 Some UO coursework is designated as self-support or study abroad.
 These courses have their own tuition structure designed to cover the direct and indirect cost of the course.
 Specific tuition for self-support courses and study abroad programs is not covered by this document and such courses are not part of the tuition structures described here.

 Tuition is assessed based on the student’s residency classification, level (undergraduate/graduate) and major, regardless of course level.
-Going forward, tuition will also be based on tuition cohort (see below).
+As a part of the guaranteed tuition program undergraduate tuition will be based on tuition cohort (see below).

+Differential Tuition

+Schools and colleges may charge tuition by course or program when special circumstances exist.
+These circumstances may include, but are not limited to, the extraordinary cost of offering the course or academic program (e.g., need for specialized equipment and supplies; accreditation standards; delivery methods).
+Differential course and program tuition rates are reviewed by the Tuition and Fee Advisory Board (TFAB) and approved by the Board as part of the tuition and mandatory enrollment fee-setting process.

+Lundquist College of Business Differential: In the Lundquist College of Business, undergraduate differential tuition fees are used for programs such as academic advising, tutoring, and career services.
+Additional uses include expanded experiential learning opportunities and co-curricular activities (e.g., supporting student clubs).
+Differential tuition is assessed on a per credit basis to all students enrolled in courses offered through the college, whether or not the student is degree-seeking within that program.

+Clark Honors College Differential: In the Clark Honors College, undergraduate differential tuition are used to support an academic and community experience that is distinct and unique on the University of Oregon campus and includes smaller class sizes, specialized experiential learning, concentrated advising resources among other services.
+Differential tuition is assessed to undergraduate students who are enrolled in the college on a per term basis during the academic year for no more than 12 terms.

 Mandatory Enrollment Fees

-The first five of these fees are herein referenced as the administrative mandatory fee set.
-The incidental fee is not part of this set.
+The first five of these fees are herein referenced as the Administratively Controlled Mandatory Fee.
+The Incidental Fee is not a part of this set.

 Mandatory Enrollment Fees consist of the following: